 A third option is to split your pension pot between an annuity and a drawdown product and get the best of both worlds.
 You could use an annuity to cover your monthly expenses like council tax, utilities, food etc. and use drawdown to take money out when you need those little luxuries.

-That said, with £100,000 pension fund, the drawdown pot maybe a lot smaller than you’d like, but at least your essentials are covered for.
+That said, with £100,000 pension fund, the drawdown pot may be a lot smaller than you’d like, but at least your essentials are covered for.

 A £100,000 pension fund might not provide you with the retirement you had been planning, and apart from the apparent alternative of working longer, there are a couple of options available to you.

 Firstly, speak with an independent financial adviser as soon as possible.
-Following a quick assessment, they can put a plan together that could help you to maximise the amount of money you can save into your pension while still working.
+Following a quick assessment, they can put a plan together that could help you to maximize the amount of money you can save into your pension while still working.
 Moving your pension funds into a policy that charges less, could help you to save quicker.

 Secondly, can you save a little more into your pension than you currently are?
-Making a couple of small changes today could help boost your pension pot over the next few years, that will hopefully give you a little more to enjoy.
+Making a couple of small changes today could help boost your pension pot over the next few years, which will hopefully give you a little more to enjoy.

 All is not lost if you have a pension pot of £100,000 or lower but taking action sooner rather than later could help you to avoid a more challenging retirement than you would like.
 Learn how we could help boost your £100,000 pension pot.